MaibornWolff/codecharta/CONTRIBUTING.md

 ###When should you add to the changelog file?

--   You should only add a changelog entry after the merge (or approval) of your feature/fix not before.
+-   You should always make sure that a changelog entry has been added before merging your work.
-    (so that we ensure in every release the entries in the Changelog match the changes in that version)

 ###How should you format a changelog entry?